 “Help!”
-Rain called out, causing a bit of a stir in the quest hall, a few people rushing over to their aid.
-They helped the pair over to one of the benches.
-Rain guided Val down, then collapsed right next to him on the bench, his stamina totally spent.
+Rain called out, causing a bit of a stir in the quest hall.
+A few people rushed over to their aid, helping the pair over to one of the benches.
+He guided Val down, then collapsed right next to him, his stamina totally spent.
 Rain saw one of the guild attendants disappear down a hallway as he was assaulted by a barrage of questions.
 He didn't answer, feebly waving them away and looking concernedly at Val, who had passed out again.

 Soon, a man Rain didn't know appeared wearing Guild blue.
 He placed his hand against Val's head, giving a displeased grunt before repeating the motion on Rain.
 As he did so, Rain felt a pulse of foreign mana invade his body and sweep through it before returning to the man's hand.

 “What happened?”
 The man asked, staring at Rain.

 “Sewers.
 I found him.
 We fell in the water.
 He hit his head.”

 The man gave Rain a skeptical look.
 “Fell in the water?
 I don't think so.
 What did you do?”
 The man was fingering Rain's collar, which was of course clean.
 The fabric had even dried out during the slow journey back through the tunnels.